Maurojr1977/LD/README.md

 This upgraded and Optimized Hack have
-- Streak Freeze (Auto do 1 lesson every day to save your streak)
+- Streak Freeze (Automatically do 1 lesson every day to keep your streak.)
-- Solve every 45 minutes ( Auto do 50 lessons every 45 minutes, can change your own lesson you want in the code
+- Solve every 45 minutes (Automatically does 50 lessons every 45 minutes.)
+- Get Unlimited Hearts (Automatically gives your account unlimited hearts.)

 ### How to use:
 1. At the top of the page, navigate to the Actions button.